 Composite boards, on the other hand, endure weather better, repel insects, and don’t require paints or stains.
 After installation, a simple sweep and scrub every year will keep the surface looking new.
 Plus, manufacturers often have warranties on their composite boards, giving you peace of mind over their lifetime of about 20+ years.

 Ultimately, deciding between wood and composite comes down to personal preference and how much time and money you want to put into your deck.
 Whichever board you choose, you can always take steps to build better to make your deck look great and last.
+DIY Home Center will be with you every step of the way.
+Shop deck products now or contact us for assistance.

-*Wood Deck vs Composite Deck: Which One Is Right for You?, familyhandyman.com
+- *Wood Deck vs Composite Deck: Which One Is Right for You?, familyhandyman.com

-**Pressure Treated Lumber Deck Installation Cost & Price Guide, deckcostguide.com
+- **Pressure Treated Lumber Deck Installation Cost & Price Guide, deckcostguide.com